tripta96/gender-predict/README.md

 # gender-predict

+App that will predict the gender of a person given a first name

 ## Setup

 * In a python2 virtual environment, run `pip install -r requirements.txt` to install all project dependencies